Basics of CNN in Deep Learning

 Padding and Stride

 Padding and stride have an impact on how the convolution procedure is carried out.
-Padding and stride can be used to increase or decrease the dimensions (height and width) of input/output vectors.
+They can be used to increase or decrease the dimensions (height and width) of input/output vectors.

 Padding works by increasing the processing region of a convolutional neural network.
 The kernel is a neural network filter that moves through a picture, scanning each pixel and turning the data into a smaller or bigger format.
 Padding is added to the image frame to aid the kernel in processing the image by providing more room for the kernel to cover the image.
 Adding padding to a CNN-processed image provides for more accurate image analysis.